 This means that the product must first obtain the Sigfox Verified certification before it can display the logo.

-Sigfox Ready logo for certified devices and PaaS
+Sigfox Ready logo for certified devices

 The "Sigfox Ready" label is also dedicated to web platforms that meet the requirement of the Sigfox PaaS program.